jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 # lukeghg: Installation and usage in sorvi server
 The *lukeghg* python package contains command line tools to generate CRFReporter xml file from GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.
-There are no intensions to make graphical user interface.
+There are no intentions to make graphical user interface.

 ## Contents